-Tikka came to us directly from the shelter, where she was found as a stray.
-They believed her to be 13 years old, and she had a mast cell tumor on her leg, among 3 other growths and 2 fractured teeth (all since removed).
-She arrived extremely anxious, vocal and disoriented, and frantically pulling on leash wherever she went.
-It became obvious to us that she was once a beloved family pet, so her transition home with us seemed very difficult and confusing for her.
+Tikka came to our Old Dog Haven home directly from the shelter, where she was left as a stray.
+The shelter guessed she was about 13 years old.
+She had a mast cell tumor on her leg, three other growths, and a couple of fractured teeth.
+She arrived extremely anxious, vocal and disoriented, and frantically pulled on leash wherever she went.
+It became clear to us that she was once a beloved family pet, so her transition home with us seemed very difficult and confusing for her.
 We now know she is a dog who bonds very strongly to her people.

-After only a few short weeks, Tikka has begun to thrive with her new routine and seems to be enjoying her new titles: the resident couch potato AND fitness coach.
+After only a few short weeks (and the removal of those tumors and bad teeth) Tikka began to thrive with her new routine and enjoyed her new titles: Resident Couch Potato AND Fitness Coach.
 Quite the juxtaposition!
-Though most often you can find Tikka napping in the sunshine or on the couch, she lives to explore.
+Though most often you can find Tikka napping in the sunshine or snoozing on the couch, she just lives to explore.
 If by chance, she believes we have forgotten to take her on one of her daily walks, she is not shy about letting us know and demands we get moving, NOW!
 Once she sees us getting her leash, she sits very politely, furiously wagging her tail, waiting for her head collar to be put on before walking for as long as we’ll let her.
-Thank goodness we have a motivator to help us work off all of our big holiday meals! 🙂 We look forward to surprising her with a beach adventure over Christmas at the Oregon coast.